 You can also check out LinkedIn professional writers that specialize in this or related subjects.
 If there is enough demand on your option – congratulations, you’ve found your niche!
-If not, try to check other options from your list.
+You can also try searching for freelance proofreading work online to get a better understanding of the niche.
+If not, try to check other options from the list.

 Choosing a niche might take a while and it is completely fine.
 You can try different things, look for lucrative opportunities, and work on the style.

 - something you enjoy

 And you can even narrow it down to a specific type of writing, like copywriting, blogging, creating white papers or press releases, ghostwriting, SEO, advertising, or writing technical pieces.